 As with any food preparation, you'll want to thoroughly wash your hands with soap and warm water before you start to make baby formula.
 Dry your hands well when you're done.

 You don't need to wear gloves or do anything that extreme when you're preparing formula.
-But you do want to wash your hands well to make sure you're not introducing germs unnecessarily to the baby.
+But it's important to wash your hands well to make ensure you're not introducing germs to the baby.

 Get Your Bottles Ready